 Due to opening up more career possibilities in the future she has opted to follow on from this in September and begin her Nursing Degree.
 Once completing this and gaining vital nursing experience she will follow on to do an 18 month Degree in Midwifery.

-This meant that with Beast and Pig at home, childcare costs out-weighing the Household income it made more financial sense for me to fall into the role of the Stay at Home Dad.
+This meant that with Beast and Pig at home, childcare costs out-weighing the Household income it made more financial sense for me to fall into the role and be the Stay at Home Dad.

 How has the Stay at Home Dad role been for me.

 Many days I would return home from a full days work and think ‘what the hell have you done all day!!’
 Well now I know.
 It is certainly the hardest but most rewarding job role I have had to maintain.